 5. Be Happy Now with What I Get to Do

-Wherever you’re and whatever you do, let me challenge you to find one thing that you can proclaim right now:
+Wherever you are and whatever you do, let me challenge you to find one thing that you can proclaim right now:

-For the past few days, that’s the first thing I said to myself when waking up.
+For the past few days, that’s been the first thing I said to myself upon waking up.

-I get to write my thoughts on my blog that people read and share!
+I get to write my thoughts on my blog, which people read and share!

 (Hopefully, you do share! ha)